 What I had to keep reminding myself, like a mantra, was that even though I was a one-percenter with my three previous miscarriages, my overall risk of miscarriage was still only 28 percent, roughly a one in four risk.
 Having a 72 percent chance of not having a miscarriage should have been reassuring, but for a woman who had three previous miscarriages, who was over 40 and in a race against the clock, the reality was this: I didn’t believe I would ever be a mother.

-The importance of self-advocacy
+The importance of self-advocacy: exploring causes of miscarriage

 I’m confident that self-advocacy made all the difference in my situation.
 In researching causes of miscarriage, I kept running across articles that referenced a lack of progesterone as a potential reason for first-trimester miscarriage.
 Progesterone decreases naturally as we age, and if a woman has a progesterone deficiency when she becomes pregnant, it can lead to early miscarriage.